Hierosoft/nopackage/doc/development/migrated.md

 dist/share/applications/install_any.desktop
 install_ia-nonroot.sh
 shortcut-metadata/blender.txt

-clean-lbry.py (removed by accident but re-added in a later commit) tame-lbry.py (removed by accident but re-added in a later commit) ^ required by "Clean LBRY" icon installed by nopackage
+Removed by accident but re-added in later commit(s) (and removed from the loop further down so they are kept): clean-lbry.py tame-lbry.py
+^ required by "Clean LBRY" icon installed by nopackage

+Removed by accident since not in utilities directory but re-added in later commit(s): tests.py (as nopackage/tests/test_nopackage.py) -- It requires the following 3 files that were missed for the same reason: tests/data/exit1.sh tests/some_program-1.0.0.dummy tests/someprogram-1.0/dummy

 Removed: Only in linux-preinstall but nopackage should eventually get the functionality: install-geany-plugin.sh